DanielMoscoso/100day_challenge/Readme.txt

 	-Downloaded the IDE "Thonny" -> It is very useful for beginners.
 	-Set everything up for day 2 (which will actually be still in day 1 since I want to move forward).
 ===============================================================================
+2.-Second day of the 100day challenge:
+	-2 digit addition
 ===============================================================================